 Group therapy, on the other hand, works on issues that individualized therapy wouldn’t.
 Social skills, interpersonal and relationship difficulties, and trust issues would be some of them.
 Group sessions can help patients see that they are not alone in their struggle and learn from other’s experiences.
 This is also important to help avoid self-isolation dynamics, which can lead to relapse in the long run.

-The way sessions will work depends on what the license professionals believe is best for the patient.
+The way sessions will work depends on what licensed professionals believe is best for the patient.
 They will take multiple factors into consideration, like addiction level and history, symptoms, previous relapses, comorbid disorders, family history, and more.
 Programs will usually fall under two categories: inpatient and outpatient.

 Inpatient programs will require 24/7 stay at the facility until the end of the program.
 Patients stay with their doctors and peers, though they get visitation days and hours as well.
 They will only leave in case of therapeutic activities, which are guided by a professional.